On remote, mountainous farms run mainly by indigenous farmers, you can find a gem that is often overlooked growing strong: Mexican coffee.

-Today’s Mexican farms look very different from the previous year’s vast plantations: the most recent agricultural census was made up of 515,000 farmers, of whom 85 percent were indigenous Mexicans and 95 percent planted less than three hectares.
+Today’s Mexican farms look very different from the previous year’s vast plantations: the most recent agricultural census comprised 515,000 farmers, of whom 85 percent were indigenous Mexicans, and 95 percent planted less than three hectares.

 Across the coffee sector, indigenous and smallholder farmers are the most disadvantaged – yet the Mexican Government is working with the National Institute of Indigenous Peoples (INPI) to help them.

 Cooperatives organize a large part of the country’s coffee production.
 Another little-known fact is that Mexico is one of the world’s largest exporters of certified organic coffee, with up to 8 percent of farmers growing it, according to the Department of Agriculture and Rural Development (SADER).
-These facts are connected, but to understand why you’re going to have to go back almost 40 years.
+These facts are connected, but you must go back almost 40 years to understand why.

 In 1973, the Mexican Government founded the national institute for coffee INMECAFE, recognizing the potential for coffee to support rural growth.
 Ten years later, coffee became Mexico’s most important export product, accounting for 35 percent of total agricultural production by the middle of the 1980s.
 Output peaked at 440,000 tons of green coffee in 1990.

-However, the breakdown of the International Coffee Agreement eliminated the coffee price floor and ultimately closed INMECAFE.
-Instead, cooperatives rose and sponsored not only Mexico’s indigenous farmers, who also promoted organic coffee production.
+However, the International Coffee Agreement breakdown eliminated the coffee price floor and ultimately closed INMECAFE.
+Instead, cooperatives rose and sponsored not only Mexico’s indigenous farmers but also promoted organic coffee production.

-Most recently, in 2018/19, Mexico exported 2.6 million 60-kilo bags.
-Although this represents less than 1percent of total coffee exports worldwide, it still makes the nation the ninth-largest coffee exporter in the world.
+In 2018/19, Mexico recently exported 2.6 million 60-kilo bags.
+Although this represents less than 1 percent of total coffee exports worldwide, it still makes the nation the ninth-largest coffee exporter.